 Only Plain Flour?

-Lots of you had asked me for a simple gluten free shortcrust instead.
+Lots of you had asked me for a simple gluten free shortcrust, instead of the ones that uses multiple flours or the recipes that yield rock hard, inedible pastry.
 One that you can make using the contents of your existing storecupboard.
-I am very happy to finally be able to oblige!
+I am very happy to finally be able to oblige and this one works like a dream!

 My Top Tip for Great Gluten Free Shortcrust Pastry…